A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From MFG back to N -Car differential game

-\subsection{Accuracy Validation with Numerical Examples}
+\subsection{Accuracy validation with numerical examples}

-Summarizing Section~\ref{sec:MF}, Section~\ref{sec:sol} and Section~\ref{sec:construction}, we shall reiterate the procedure of solving an approximate equilibrium of the DG from its corresponding MFG in a more systematic way.
+Summarizing Section~\ref{sec:MF}, Section~\ref{sec:sol} and Section~\ref{sec:construction}, we shall reiterate the procedure of solving an approximate equilibrium of the DG from its respective MFG in a more systematic way.
 The procedure of solving MFE-constructed controls and validating the accuracy of those controls is listed in Algorithm~\ref{alg:mfg2dg}.
 We will test some numerical examples following the procedure.

-In the numerical examples, we aim to convey two main messages: \begin{enumerate} \item Given $N, \sigma>0$, we aim to construct an $\epsilon$-Nash equilibrium of the DG from a MFE solution and compute its upper bound $\hat{\epsilon}$. \item $\hat{\epsilon}$ deceases as $N$ becomes large. \end{enumerate}
+In the numerical examples, we aim to convey two main messages: \begin{enumerate} \item Given $N, \sigma>0$, we aim to construct an $\epsilon$-Nash equilibrium of the DG from a MFE solution and compute its accuracy $\hat{\epsilon}$. \item The accuracy $\hat{\epsilon}$ deceases as $N$ becomes large. \end{enumerate}

 The general set-up of the following numerical examples is similar to that used previously.
 We fix the length of the planning horizon $T=1$.
 Each time we solve a different DG by varying the number of cars $N=21,41,61,81,101$.
-For different $N$s cars' initial positions are sampled from the same initial distribution defined in Eq.~\eqref{eq:simuini} with $\rho_a=0.2$, $\rho_b=0.8$ and $\gamma=0.15L$.
+For different numbers of cars, the cars' initial positions are sampled from the same initial distribution defined in Eq.~\eqref{eq:simuini} with $\rho_a=0.2$, $\rho_b=0.8$ and $\gamma=0.15L$.
 For each $N$ we take the road length $L=N$ and choose the smoothing parameter $\sigma=0.05L$.
-The cost functions defined in [MFG-NonSeparable] and [MFG-Separable] are used, respectively.
+The cost functions for [MFG-NonSeparable] and [MFG-Separable] are tested.

-To see the first message, Fig.~\ref{fig:apprvsoptim} compares the differences between costs computed from MFE-constructed controls and the corresponding best response strategies when $N=21$.
-In Fig.~\ref{fig:apprvsoptim}, the $x$-axis is car's index $i$ for $i=1,2,\dots,N$, the $y$-axis is the corresponding cost $J_i^N$ for $i=1,2,\dots,N$.
-We see that for both cost functions the MFE solutions generate good approximate equilibria of DGs.
+To see the first message, Figure~\ref{fig:apprvsoptim} compares the difference between costs computed from MFE-constructed controls and those from the respective best response strategies when $N=21$.
+In Figure~\ref{fig:apprvsoptim}, the $x$-axis is the car's index $i$ while the $y$-axis is the cost $J_i^N$ for $i=1,2,\dots,N$.
+We see from the figure that for both cost functions the MFE solutions generate good approximate equilibria of DGs.

-To see the second message, we compute the maximal relative accuracy and mean relative accuracy of MFE-constructed controls for different numbers of cars $N$, which is shown in Fig.~\ref{fig:errorvsN}.
-We see from Fig.~\ref{fig:errorvsN} that for both cost functions we obtain better accuracy as $N$ increases.
+To see the second message, we compute the maximal relative accuracy and mean relative accuracy of MFE-constructed controls for different numbers of cars, which is shown in Figure~\ref{fig:errorvsN}.
+We see from Figure~\ref{fig:errorvsN} that for both cost functions better accuracy is obtained as $N$ increases.